 Personal tax, Withholding tax

-Personal income tax is payable by Macedonia resident individuals on their worldwide income, excluding the tax exempt income.
-Non-resident individuals are only required to pay tax on Macedonian-sourced income.
+Personal income tax is payable by Macedonian resident individuals on their worldwide income, excluding the tax-exempt income.
+Non-resident individuals are required to pay tax on Macedonian-sourced income only.
 A person is considered a Macedonian tax resident if he/she stays continuously or intermittently on the territory of Macedonia for 183 days or more within any 12-month period.

-The tax exempt income are: certain employment related expenses, awards, scholarships granted by the Government, damages, alimony, certain types of interest etc. is exhaustively listed in the Personal Income Tax Law.
+The tax-exempt income consists of certain employment related expenses, awards, scholarships granted by the Government, damages, alimony, certain types of interest etc. and is exhaustively listed in the Personal Income Tax Law.

-The taxable income comprises of the following types of revenues: – Personal earning; – Income from self-employed activity; – Income from property and property rights; – Income from copyrights and industrial property right; – Capital revenues; -Capital gains; Gains from games of chance; – Other income.
+The taxable income comprises of the following types of revenues: personal earning, income from a self-employed activity, income from property and property rights, income from copyrights and industrial property rights, capital revenues, capital gains, gains from games of chance and other income.

-Tax base is the positive difference from the gross taxable income obtained throughout the taxable year, and the deductions allowed in the Law on Personal Income Tax, such as the following:
+The tax base is the positive difference between the gross taxable income obtained throughout the taxable year and the deductions allowed in the Law on Personal Income Tax, such as the following: